Introductory Catalog: British and World Newspapers

 Contemporary Jewish Perspectives on Nazi Germany, Palestine

 This superb weekly newspaper is termed "Organ of British Jewry" and is the successor to the first Jewish weekly in Britain, almost a hundred years old.
 The issues are filled with news and ads of interest to British Jews.
 There is substantial coverage of the increasingly terrible news coming out of Nazi Germany, in these final months before persecution becomes extermination - and the world's utter lack of interest in helping the victims of that genocidal regime.
-There is also much reporting from Palestine, then under British control, Zionism there, the condition and activities of Jews in Palestine, the displeasure of the Arabs who are being forced out of their homeland by what they perceive as European colonialists, and more.
+There is also much reporting from Palestine, then under British control, the progress of Zionism there, the condition and activities of Jews in Palestine, the displeasure of the Arabs, and more.
 Most historic, moving reading.

 Condition is quite fine, removed from a bound volume.
 Extra domestic postage for these heavy papers is .85.
 Price per issue . . .
 11.95